 Continue reading →

 The Dempsey dining area is probably the most successful of the projects to rejuvenate old Singapore neighbourhoods into thriving, vibrant new ones.
-To help our readers decide what to eat at Dempsey, here is the 2016 The Ordinary Patrons’ (TOP) List of Dempsey Restaurants that we have tried.
+To help our readers decide what to eat at Dempsey, here is The Ordinary Patrons’ (TOP) List of Dempsey Restaurants that we have tried.
 Our list contains diverse dining options to cater to different tastes and budgets.

 We have provided links to our reviews which will contain more information about each restaurant.
 As restaurant details such as menus and opening hours often change, we recommend that you check with the restaurants for the current information.